-The sunny and arid climate receives more than 3.000 hours of sunshine per year; it is one of the driest wine areas of Spain.
+The sunny and arid climate receives more than 3.000 hours of sunshine per year and is one of the driest wine areas of Spain.

-The little annual precipitation of 300 liters per square meter is the average rainfall of the latest years.
+The little annual precipitation of 300 litres per square metre has been the average rainfall over the past few years.

-Like in the South-East of Spain, Jumilla is an area regulated by the climatic complexity, where the contrast is obvious: Summers are hot and winters are cold; extended drought and violent torrential precipitations.
+Like in the south-east of Spain, Jumilla is an area regulated by its climatic complexity where the contrast is obvious; summers are hot and winters are cold, leading to extended drought and violent torrential precipitations.

-This climate allows us to obtain small bunches with a good concentration of sugar, excellent acidity and thicker peels.
-The grape is harvested by hand in 15kg boxes, then they pass through a selection table that allow them to enter in the winery practically entire.
+This climate allows us to obtain small bunches of grapes with a good concentration of sugar, excellent acidity and thicker peels.
+The grape is harvested by hand in 15kg boxes before passing through a selection table that allows them to enter into the winery practically whole.

-Speak about the Denomination of Origin Jumilla means speaking about the MONASTRELL grape.
+When we speak about the Denomination of Origin Jumilla, we speak about the MONASTRELL grape.

-The MONASTRELL variety is the best adapted grape to the climatic and soil conditions of this denomination, and gives the character to the wines.
+MONASTRELL is the grape variety that has best adapted over time to the climatic and soil conditions of this denomination, resulting in its characteristic wines.

-This variety represents over the 80% of the vineyards of this denomination.
+This variety represents over 80% of the vineyards of this denomination.

 It is a sunny and arid climate with more than 3.000 hours of sunshine per year.

-Winters are cold, reaching minus zero temperatures.
-Summers are hot, exceeding temperatures of 40º.
+Winters are cold, reaching below zero temperatures.
+Summers are hot exceeding temperatures of 40ºc.

-The temperature differences between night and day are very marked, which benefits the cultivation of a great quality grape.
+The temperature differences between night and day are notably different which benefits the cultivation of an excellent quality grape.